dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

       return m[key]
   }
 ```
 The `defer` statement can also be used to pair "on entry" and "on exit" actions when debugging a complex function.
 The `bigSlowOperation` function below calls `trace` immediately, which does the "on entry" action then returns a function value that, when called, does the corresponding "on exit" action.
 By deferring a call to the returned function in this way, we can instrument the entry point and all exit points of a function in a single statement and even pass values, like the `start` time, between the two actions.
-But don’t forget the final parentheses in the `defer` statement, or the "on entry" action will happen on exit and the on-exit action won’t happen at all!
+But don't forget the final parentheses in the `defer` statement, or the "on entry" action will happen on exit and the on-exit action won't happen at all!
 ```go
 // gopl.io/ch5/trace
 // The trace program uses defer to add entry/exit diagnostics to a function.